-11. On the Specify recording server encryption page, you can secure communication by encrypting the connections to and from server and client components that retrieve data streams from the recording server.
+To enable encryption between client components that retrieve data streams from the mobile server, in the Mobile streaming media certificate section, select a certificate.

 You can use the same certificate file for all system components or use different certificate files depending on the system components.